racoon-devel/RaccoonPirate/README.md

 ### Telegram

-[RaccoonPirateBot](https://t.me/RaccoonPirateBot) is running on the backend side and be able to serve multiple clients. **Security code for link your telegram account to the bot can be obtained from a RaccoonPirate log**.
+[RaccoonPirateBot](https://t.me/RaccoonPirateBot) is running on the backend side and be able to serve multiple clients. **Security code for link your telegram account to the bot can be obtained from a RaccoonPirate log or Web interface**.
 Example of the message:

 ```
 2025/11/10 23:49:05  info Telegram connection info: